LA Tenorio: National team career

 Tenorio made his name on the final list of the Smart Gilas 2.0 roster.
 The first tournament of the Gilas were the prestigious 2012 William Jones Cup which was held from August 18–26 in Taipei.
 Gilas had an impressive 6–1 record, before battling out the USA Team for their last game.
 Tenorio led the team to beat the USA team 76–75, finishing with 20 points and grabbing the most important rebound of the game.
 Gilas won the tournament with a 7–1 record, and the 4th championship of the Philippines in the Jones Cup.
 Tenorio eventually became the tournament's Most Valuable Player after his last performance against the tough USA Team.

+Coaching career

+While playing for Ginebra, Tenorio joined Bonnie Tan's coaching staff at the Letran Knights starting in NCAA Season 95 (2019).
+Tenorio coached Letran for four years, then was a part of the coaching staff of the Philippine national team for the 2022 Asian Games under Tim Cone.

+Tenorio was appointed by the Samahang Basketbol ng Pilipinas as the head coach of the Philippines men's youth teams in November 2024.

+Personal life

+Tenorio is married to Chesca Bugia, sister of his former Ateneo teammate Paolo Bugia.

+On March 21, 2023, Tenorio announced that he was diagnosed with stage 3 colon cancer.
+He was declared cancer-free in September 2023.